J.Lo (album): Remix album

 In December 2001, it was announced that Lopez would release a remix album.
 According to Cory Rooney, "We had changed the sound of Jennifer Lopez [with "I'm Real"] and we didn't have anything else on the [J.Lo] album we could release as a single.
 We had to do another remix to keep the momentum going."
 After the success of "I'm Real (Murder Remix)", Lopez once again recruited Ja Rule for a remix version of "Ain't It Funny".
 Prior to the release of J to tha L–O!
-The Remixes, "Ain't It Funny (Murder Remix)" was released and topped the Billboard Hot 100 for six weeks, making it one of the most successful singles of Lopez's career.
+The Remixes (2002), "Ain't It Funny (Murder remix)" was released and topped the Billboard Hot 100 for six weeks, making it one of the most successful singles of Lopez's career.
 The remix album debuted atop the Billboard 200 with first-week sales of 156,000 copies, thus becoming the first number one remix album in the United States.

+25th Anniversary edition

+In January 2026, it was announced that J.Lo (25th Anniversary Edition) would be released.
+It features new track "Crazy (Nobody Else)" as well as exclusive tracks only found on international editions.
+It also features a Trixie Mattel remix of "Play", co-remixed with Drew Louis.